Do you live in an apartment complex with a couple of neighbors?

 All of these methods you can do by yourself, or with a few friends.
 What are you waiting for?
 Get started on solving those noise problems and finally have that peace and quiet you deserve with a soundproof wall!

-July 9, 2021 – removed 3 affiliate links, removed 3 external links, updated meta title, removed 2 internal links, added 2 new internal links
+July 9, 2021 – removed 3 product links, removed 5 article links, added 2 new article links

 June 18, 2021 – updated featured image

-June 2, 2021 – added changelog, fixed and updated article formatting and content, updated product links
+June 2, 2021 – fixed and updated article formatting and content, updated product links